Waldemar Gurian

 Waldemar Gurian (February 13, 1902 – May 26, 1954) was a Russian-born German-American political scientist, author, and professor at the University of Notre Dame.
 He is regarded particularly as a theorist of totalitarianism.
 He wrote widely on political Catholicism.

 Gurian was born into an Armenian-Jewish family in 1902 in St. Petersburg, Russia, and was brought to Germany in 1911 by his mother, who had him christened in 1914 as a Catholic.
 He studied with political philosopher Carl Schmitt at the University of Bonn but disagreed on issues of political theology.
 In 1923-24 he was editor of The Cologne Volks Zeitung.

-In 1931 he emigrated to the USA and joined the faculty of the Academy of Politics of Notre Dame University as a lecturer and teacher.
+In 1931 he emigrated to the US and joined the faculty of the Academy of Politics of Notre Dame University as a lecturer and teacher.
 In 1937 he was appointed as assistant professor of politics, and in 1944 a full professor of political science.
 He founded The Review of Politics.
 The quarterly scholarly journal was modeled after German Catholic journals.
 It quickly emerged as part of an international Catholic intellectual revival, offering an alternative vision to positivist philosophy.
 For 44 years, the Review was edited by Gurian, Matthew Fitzsimons, Frederick Crosson, and Thomas Stritch.
 Intellectual leaders included Gurian, Jacques Maritain, Frank O'Malley, Leo Richard Ward, F. A. Hermens, and John U. Nef.
 It became a major forum for political ideas and modern political concerns, especially from a Catholic and scholastic tradition.

 Selected bibliography

 For a complete list, see B. Szczesniak, "Select Bibliography of Waldemar Gurian."
-The Review of Politics 17.01 (1955): 80-81.
+The Review of Politics 17.01 (1955): 80–81.